 - Lake Despair Lodge Castin’ for Cash Tournament – live release bass tournament that takes place annually on the second weekend in July on beautiful Lake Despair.

 - Emo Walleye Classic – live release walleye tournament focuses fishing on the Rainy River and runs annually in Emo, Ontario in late May.

 From Atikokan to Rainy River to Nestor Falls, the Rainy River District offers groomed trails and open areas complete with picturesque scenery to enhance your snowmobiling experience and enjoyment of the great outdoors.
 The groomed snowmachine trail maintained by the Sunset Country Snowmobile Club runs through Alberton.

 Rainy River Valley Agricultural Association District Fall Fair

 The Emo Fair is held each year at the RRVAA fairgrounds in Emo on the third weekend in August and is a premier event for area residents and their families, who gather to chat with old friends and acquaintances from across the District.
 The fair includes a midway, competitions at the grandstand, craft and agricultural displays, nightly stock car races, plus a Fair Queen contest.
 The fair is well-attended.
-As part of their emergency management programs, Alberton and other district municipalities jointy host a booth to provide free information to the public.
+As part of their emergency management programs, Alberton and other district municipalities jointly host a booth to provide free information to the public.

 The Borderland Racing Association schedules races throughout the summer at the Emo Speedway.
-Drivers from Canada and the US compete on the 3/8th of a mile long clay banked track each weekends throughout the season.
+Drivers from Canada and the US compete on the 3/8th of a mile long clay banked track each weekend throughout the season.
 Alberton’s own Steve Arpin , who now drives NASCAR, raced on the Emo Speedway during part of his early career.